Nohta – Nohaleshwar Temple

 Ganga over makara

-Asharfilal Pathak takes this temple as the finest example of the architecture promoted by Queen Nohla of Kalchuri King Yuvaraja-deva I (915-945 CE).9 Krishna Deva dates to the same period of 950-960 CE however he is silent on its founders as there is no epigraphical evidence for the same.10 During 950-960, Nohta would have been under the Kalachuri king Lakshmana-raja II (945-970 CE), the successor of King Yuvaraja-deva I.
+Asharfilal Pathak takes this temple as the finest example of the architecture promoted by Queen Nohla of Kalchuri King Yuvaraja-deva I (915-945 CE).9 Krishna Deva dates to the same period, 950-960 CE; however, he is silent on its founders, as there is no epigraphical evidence for the same.10 During 950-960, Nohta would have been under the Kalachuri king Lakshmana-raja II (945-970 CE), the successor of King Yuvaraja-deva I.

-Various loose sculptures have been discovered at Nohta, a few are placed inside a ruined Jain temple in the town, a few have been removed to other places and museums and many have been utilized by the residents in the construction of their houses.
-The images and pieces used by the resident for the construction of their houses were witnessed and mentioned by Henry Cousens in 1893 during his first visit.
+Various loose sculptures have been discovered at Nohta; a few are placed inside a ruined Jain temple in the town, a few have been removed to other places and museums, and many have been utilized by the residents in the construction of their houses.
+The images and materials used by the residents in constructing their houses were observed and noted by Henry Cousens in 1893 during his first visit.
 As many images belong to the Jain religion, Nohta would have been an important Jain pilgrimage center in the past.
 An exquisitely carved Varaha image from Nohta has been installed at Phutera Tank in Damoh.11

 1 Shrivastav, P N (1974).
 Madhya Pradesh District Gazetteers – Damoh.
 District Gazetteer Department.
 Bhopal. p.
 385